Alemkin/electron-qcon/README.md

-# electron-qcon
-## Electron from start to production
+# Electron from start to production